-The Shai Osudoku District is one of the sixteen (16) District Assemblies in the Greater Accra Region.
+The Shai Osudoku District is one of the twenty nine (29) District Assemblies in the Greater Accra Region.
 It forms about 41.5% of the landmass of the Region and therefore the largest.
 The total land area is 1,442 sq km (144,201 ha), which consists of total cultivable land of 129,600 hectares and has a coastline stretch of about 37kms.

 The District has 22km of the Lower Volta River running through and along the Northern to Eastern boundaries.
 About 45,600ha of the land is currently under cultivation with about 2,200 hectares under